 Victoria Park Junior School English Curriculum

-We promote independent reading, reading for information and a love of reading through a range of strategies including reading records, guided reading, class books, reading prizes, and reading events such as our ‘Literacy & Arts Festival.
+We promote independent reading, reading for information and a love of reading through lessons and a range of strategies/activities including guided reading sessions, sharing class books and whole school reading events such as ‘World Book Day'.